LuxCoreRender/BlendLuxCore/doc/project_structure.md

 If we have no context (`context is None`) then we are in final render or material preview mode.
 This is not explained/commented all the time in the code because it's such a fundamental concept.

+Note also that nodes are not exported here, they have their own export methods in their classes (in the **nodes** directory, see below).

 ### nodes

 Contains everything node-related.